pgEdge/pgedge-helm/README.md

 At a high level, this chart features support for:

 - Postgres 16, 17, and 18 via [pgEdge Enterprise Postgres Images](https://github.com/pgEdge/postgres-images).
+- Flexible deployment options for both single and multi-region deployments
+    - Deploy pgEdge Enterprise Postgres in a single region with optional standby replicas.
+    - Deploy pgEdge Distributed Postgres across multiple regions with Spock active-active replication.
 - Configuring Spock replication configuration across all nodes during helm install and upgrade processes.
 - Best practice configuration defaults for deploying pgEdge Distributed Postgres in Kubernetes.
 - Extending / overriding configuration for CloudNativePG across all nodes, or on specific nodes.
-- Configuring standby instances with automatic failover, leveraging Spock's delayed feedback and failover slots worker to maintain multi-active replication across failovers and promotions.
+- Configuring standby instances with automatic failover, leveraging Spock's delayed feedback and failover slots worker to maintain active-active replication across failovers and promotions.
 - Adding pgEdge nodes using Spock or CloudNativePG's bootstrap capabilities to synchronize data from existing nodes or backups.
 - Performing Postgres major and minor version upgrades.
 - Client certificate authentication for managed users, including the `pgedge` replication user.
-- Configuration options to support multi-cluster deployments.
+- Configuration options to support deployments across multiple Kubernetes clusters.

 ## Prerequisites